idoru/ComfyUI-SKCFI-NetworkFileIO/README.md

 # ComfyUI-SKCFI-NetworkFileIO

-A ComfyUI custom node for uploading files to Filestash servers with robust retry logic and comprehensive configuration options.
+A ComfyUI custom node package for uploading files to various destinations with robust retry logic and comprehensive configuration options.

 ## Features

-- **Batch file uploads** to Filestash servers via REST API
+- **Single file uploads** to Filestash servers and generic HTTP endpoints
 - **Retry logic** with 3 attempts and progressive backoff delays (1s, 2s)
 - **Custom HTTP headers** support for authentication and request customization
 - **Failed upload logging** with automatic directory creation
 - **Comprehensive error handling** with detailed feedback
 - **ComfyUI integration** with proper node structure and UI
+- **Status code and response text outputs** for workflow integration

 ## Installation